 4. Don’t take pictures without the consent of the local

-If you are planning to take a documentary about the local tribes, kindly ask first.
-If you don’t, they might consider it as rude.
+If you are planning to make a documentary about the local tribes, kindly ask first.
+If you don’t, they might consider it rude.

 5. Don’t buy local foodstuffs from local vendors

 Only stick to the diet in your hotels.
-Just in case you see something appetising, ask your tour guide first.
+Just in case you see something appetizing, ask your tour guide first.

 A way to get along with the Locals

 If you want to get along with the local people easily, learn a bit of Swahili.
 A polite way of asking if they understand English (Tafadhali, unaelewa Kizungu?) for instance, will help you make a better connection with them.

 Additionally, if you start talking to any local in English, you sound like you are rapping and you’ll hear most locals say ‘ unaongea na mapuma’ meaning ‘you are speaking through your nose’.
 That is because US English is too fast for any local to grasp even if they understand English.
 Try toning your normal speed a little but not too much.

 I hope with the above details; you now have the chance to pack your bags comfortably and travel to Kenya.